NASA TV Broadcasts Spacewalk for Solar Array Mods on Friday

-Category: Space Hits: 2The International Space Station is pictured orbiting Earth in October of 2018.
+Category: Space Hits: 3The International Space Station is pictured orbiting Earth in October of 2018.

 NASA astronaut Kate Rubins and Japan Aerospace Exploration Agency (JAXA) astronaut Soichi Noguchi are scheduled to exit the International Space Station’s Quest airlock Friday for a spacewalk to complete the installation of solar array modification kits, which were started during the Feb.
 28 spacewalk in preparation for solar array upgrades.